Dog coat: Hypoallergenic coat

 "[D]ogs are a relevant source of allergens, but diagnosing dog-related allergies may present difficulties ..."
 Some dog breeds have been promoted as hypoallergenic (which means less allergic, not free of allergens) because they shed very little.
 However, no canine is known to be completely nonallergenic.
 Often the problem is with the dog's saliva or dander, not the fur.
-Although breeds such as poodles, Bedlington terriers, bichons, yorkies, and wire-haired terriers are commonly represented as being hypoallergenic due to reduced shedding, the reaction that an individual person has to an individual dog may vary greatly.
+Although breeds such as poodles, Bedlington Terriers, bichons, Yorkshire Terriers, and wire-haired terriers are commonly represented as being hypoallergenic due to reduced shedding, the reaction that an individual person has to an individual dog may vary greatly.
 In a report, describing dog allergen extracts of dog hair, belonging to patients' dogs or from dogs of the same breed, with low molecular mass that are absent in extracts of commercial allergen test kits, it has been found that "[f]actors related to individual dogs seem to influence the allergenicity more than breed or gender."